hunyadi/asyncpg_typed/README.md

 Only those functions are prompted on code completion that make sense in the context of the given number of input and output arguments.
 Specifically, `fetchval` is available only for a single type passed to `resultset`, and `executemany` and `fetchmany` are available only if the query takes (one or more) parameters.

-## Run-time behavior
+#### Run-time behavior

 When a call such as `sql.executemany(conn, records)` or `sql.fetch(conn, param1, param2)` is made on a `SQL` object at run time, the library invokes `connection.prepare(sql)` to create a `PreparedStatement` and compares the actual statement signature against the expected Python types.
 If the expected and actual signatures don't match, an exception `TypeMismatchError` (subclass of `TypeError`) is raised.

-Unfortunately, PostgreSQL doesn't propagate nullability via prepared statements: resultset types that are declared as required (e.g. `T` as opposed to `T | None`) are validated at run time.
-When a `None` value is encountered for a required type, an exception `NoneTypeError` (subclass of `TypeError`) is raised.

 The set of values for an enumeration type is validated when a prepared statement is created.
 The string values declared in a Python `StrEnum` are compared against the values listed in PostgreSQL `CREATE TYPE ...
 AS ENUM` by querying the system table `pg_enum`.
+If there are missing or extra values on either side, an exception `EnumMismatchError` (subclass of `TypeError`) is raised.

+Unfortunately, PostgreSQL doesn't propagate nullability via prepared statements: resultset types that are declared as required (e.g. `T` as opposed to `T | None`) are validated at run time.
+When a `None` value is encountered for a required type, an exception `NoneTypeError` (subclass of `TypeError`) is raised.

 PostgreSQL doesn't differentiate between IPv4 and IPv6 network definitions, or IPv4 and IPv6 addresses in the types `cidr` and `inet`.
 This means that semantically a union type is returned.
 If you specify a more restrictive type, the resultset data is validated dynamically at run time.